sreekar339339/ramakrishna-math-search-index/README.md

 # 📚 Vivekananda Search

-An unofficial, full-text search index for online publications of Sri Ramakrishna, Sri Sarada Devi, and Swami Vivekananda — powered by open-source crawling and indexing tools, and hosted freely via GitHub Pages.
+An unofficial, full-text search index for the 3500+ Web-pages published by RamaKrishna Math. — powered by open-source crawling and indexing tools, and hosted freely via GitHub Pages.

 ---